victor7w7r/036bootstrap/README.md

 - I recommend to use python scripts, works at 100% similar than bash scripts, the performance in python is better
 - Static typing is enabled by default, please run your scripts with python3 only
 - Ubuntu rolling is not available and suitable for python, only shell
-- Only one module is required, please install pythondialog locally
+- Only one module is required, please install pythondialog as root

 ```bash
 $ pip install pythondialog